Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part5.md

 * `vadd.xo.compile_summary`: A summary report of the compiled kernel
 * `vadd.xclbin.info`: A text report of the device binary
 * `vadd.xclbin.link_summary`: A summary report of the linked device binary
-* `opencl_trace.csv`: A timeline of events occurring during the application runtime
-* `summary.csv`: A report of the application profile
 * `xrt.run_summary`: A summary report of the events of the application runtime

 *IMPORTANT: If you targeted the ZCU102 hardware, these files are stored on the SD card and must be copied back to your workstation to continue this lab.
 Refer to [Running Emulation on an Embedded Processor Platform](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Running-Emulation-on-an-Embedded-Processor-Platform) for more information.*